State Sentencing in Drug Crime Cases

 Drug Classifications and the Controlled Substances Act

 Like other states, Arizona’s drug laws are based in part on the federal Controlled Substances Act (CSA).
 Under the CSA, drugs are divided according to the following schedule:

-- Schedule III - drugs that have an accepted medical use, a moderate level of dependency, but are less subject to abuse than Schedule II drugs.
+- Schedule III: Drugs that have an accepted medical use and a moderate level of dependency, but are less subject to abuse than Schedule II drugs.
 Codeine is one example of a Schedule III drug.

 Arizona State Penalties for Drug Crimes